shwetasharmaeco/dating_app_predictions/README.md

 Unfortunately, this dataset did not have edge based features like matches/swipes/likes but similar profiles can be found out using cosine similarity and each user can then be shown similar profiles which might result in increased swipes or match rate.

+## Credits

+Credits to https://github.com/bhattbhavesh91 for oversampling code Credits to https://github.com/stuartxu2 for text cleaning code.